lagzian/SS-Collector/README.md

-# Shadowsocks/VMESS/VLESS/Reality Configurations in Normal, Clash, and SING-BOX Formats

-This repository contains various Shadowsocks, VMESS, VLESS and Reality configuration in various formats including Normal, Clash/Meta, and SING-BOX (ready for use).
-All of them get updated automatically.
-Shadowsocks,  and VMESS lists are updated every 12 hours, while other lists are updated every 1 hour.
-The Trinity links that contain more than 150 speed tested SS/VMESS configs will be updated every 5 hours.
+Shadowsocks/VMESS/VLESS/Reality Configurations in Normal, Clash, and SING-BOX Formats This repository contains various Shadowsocks, VMESS, VLESS, and Reality configurations in multiple formats including Normal, Clash/Meta, and SING-BOX (ready for use).
+All configurations are updated automatically: Shadowsocks and VMESS lists are refreshed every 12 hours, while other lists are updated every hour.
+The Trinity links, which contain more than 150 speed-tested SS/VMESS configurations, will be updated every 5 hours.
+Country Subscription Links
+To enhance usability and accessibility, this repository includes country-specific subscription links for services that may impose account bans if the location is altered (e.g., social media platforms and certain AI services).
+Each country’s subscription link is tailored to ensure optimal performance and compliance with local regulations.
+How to Use the Country Subscription Links:

+    Select Your Country: Browse through the list of countries provided below.
+    Access the Link: Click on the corresponding "Subscription Link" for your country.
+This will direct you to a configuration file specifically optimized for users in that region.
+    Configuration Use: Follow the instructions specific to your chosen service (Shadowsocks, VMESS, etc.) to integrate the configuration into your application.
+    Regular Updates: Keep in mind that these subscription links are regularly updated to ensure you have access to the latest configurations.

 ## Subscription Links

 | Configuration | Normal | Base64 Encoded | Meta/Clash | SING-BOX |